 American Beauty dares its audience to look at a typical American family in a typical American suburb.
 Then it dares you to look closer.
 You’ll find that all is not as it seems.
 Just look at the household of Lester Burnham.
 His family has been crumbling for some time and is finally beginning to collapse under the strain, sending them on a collision course with disaster and violence.
 What’s more?
 Spend some time in an upper-middle-class suburb some time.
 Really look at the families surrounding you.
 You will be shocked–shocked–at how depressingly accurate American Beauty is.
 And to think, it wasn’t even directed by an American.

 Should have won in 1999: American Beauty deserved it.

 Did I mention that the Academy has a thing for actor-directors?
-Well, what do you know: here’s Clint Eastwood proving my point.
-Unforgiven is in many ways both a standard Western genre movie and a standard Clint Eastwood movie.
-It’s plot finds a retired gunslinger (played by Eastwood because of course) reluctantly taking on one last job.
-You don’t get much more standard than that.
+Here’s Clint Eastwood proving my point.
+Unforgiven is in many ways both a standard Western movie and a standard Clint Eastwood movie.
+Its plot finds a retired gunslinger (played by Eastwood) reluctantly taking on one last job.
 What makes it a great movie?
-Incredible performances, for one–including Gene Hackman’s violent turn as Little Bill Daggett, for which he won an Oscar for Best Supporting Actor.
+Incredible performances, for one–including Gene Hackman’s violent turn as Little Bill Daggett, for which he won Best Supporting Actor.
 Smart filmmaking from Eastwood (remember, in 1992 he didn’t have the reputation as a director that he does now).
-And the moneymaker: some smart observations about repentance, violence, and forgiveness.
+And the moneymaker: smart observations about repentance, violence, and forgiveness.
 Consider this: Unforgiven is a Western that has the mettle to question everything the Western genre stands for and celebrates.
-That is the very definition of bold.

 Should have won in 1992: Some will tell you The Crying Game should have won.
 Don’t you listen to them.